Community Groups

 Current Community Groups

-Our Richland community group meets on Thursdays from 7:00-8:30 pm at Rebecca and Joel Bell's home in Richland!
-Click the image above or click here to sign up!
+Our Young Adult community group meets on Sundays after church at Threads Church!
+Click the image above or here to sign up!

 Portage

 Our Portage community group meets on Tuesdays at 6:30 pm at Melissa Turmo's house in Portage!
-Click the image above or click here to sign up!
-Contact Meissa Turmo for more information at mturmo@gmail.com
+Click the image above or use this link to sign up!

 Milwood

-Our Milwood community group meets on Tuesdays from 7:30-9:00 pm at Ben and Lauren Manting's home in Milwood!
-Click the image above or click here to sign up!
-Contact Ben Manting for more information at ben.manting@gmail.com
+Led by Ed Flook, our Milwood community group meets on Tuesdays from 7:30-9:00 pm at Ben and Lauren Manting's home in Milwood!
+Click the image above or use this link to sign up!
+Contact Ben Manting for more information.

 Woven